-How the Rich Use the Government to Enrich Themselves
+How Wealthy People Use the Government to Enrich Themselves

 Progressives have a hard time seeing how much government policy actively contributes to inequality by redistributing upwards.
 Progressives typically think of inequality as the natural result of unrestrained markets and see more government power as the solution.
 Yet in many important cases — in our book we focus on financial regulation, intellectual property, occupational licensing, and land-use regulation — misused government power is the problem and greater reliance on markets is the egalitarian solution.

 Progressives have no problem recognizing the political power of big corporations and the rich, yet curiously their implicit assumption is that this power is wielded with amazing restraint.
-They understand that the rich and powerful can unfairly dominate the policymaking process, but their main worry is that they will use their power to restrain government—to keep their taxes and regulatory compliance costs inappropriately low.
+They understand that the rich and powerful can unfairly dominate the policymaking process, but their main worry is that they will use their power to restrain government — to keep their taxes and regulatory compliance costs inappropriately low.
 But doesn’t it make sense that if you have all this power, you’ll use it for more than just playing defense?
 If you’ve got that power, you can go on offense as well, empowering government to restrain competition from outsiders so that the rich and powerful benefit at the expense of everybody else.
 And that is precisely what has happened.

 Maybe one reason for the progressive blind spot you mention is that government regulation used to have much more progressive distributional consequences — that is, it did a lot of redistributing from richer to poorer.
 You argue that the main action is now in the other direction; in your words, “rent-seeking,” or lobbying for special privileges, “has moved upmarket.”
 Explain what’s happened.